matthew-kaye/Personal-Tech/README.md

 ## Server deployment

-The nginx config to be used in `/etc/nginx/sites-available` is available [here](deploy/nginx-static-sites-available.conf).
-Ensure that you rename this file to the sitename when actually deploying (kaye_tech.doman_name).
+The nginx config to be used in `/etc/nginx/sites-available` is available [here](nginx-static-sites-available.conf).
+Rename this file to the site name when actually deploying (here, mattalexkaye.com).

-We use the Python library `Fabric` to allow for local users to deploy remotely to the PY3 server:
-1. Install fabric globally via `sudo pip install fabric`
-2. Export the environment variables mentioned in [Environment Variables](#kaye_tech)
-3. Run `python3 deploy/deploy.py` (This will deploy the contents of `origin master`, not your local changes)

-Bear in mind that you'll still need to setup the configuration files mentioned above for the backend portions of the application to actually function.
+When on the server, run the `deploy.sh` script to deploy.